arteymix/msl-christmas-party-2024/README.md

-# msl-holiday-party-2023
+# msl-holiday-party-2024

 ## Rules of the game

-Throughout the event, your goal is to encounter your reverse complement.
-When you find it, the two of you may claim a prize.
+Participants will each be given a card containing two sequences: a messenger RNA and a protein.
+On the back of the card is a reminder of biology 101 with a translation diagram.

-A quick reminder of biology 101: A goes with T, C goes with G. The reverse complement of ATCG is CGAT.
+Throughout the event, your goal is to encounter your protein and your coding sequence.
+Upon finding a partner, write his/her number on the corresponding slot of your card.
+When you find them both, you may claim a prize!

-If you move to another table, take the card with you.
+The card is yours, so carry it throughout the event.

 If a table has unallocated cards, some players from that table are allowed to have two or more cards.

+The number on the card is also used for shuffling participants around.
 If you have two or more cards, you may choose any card when changing seat during the shuffling.